JakubMrowicki/health-tracker/README.md

     * __Solution:__ I added a glow to the keypad keys to let users know the game is started.
 * You could pin more than 5 entries if you pinned it upon creation with 5 pins already present.
     * __Solution:__ I added a check in the backend to prevent this from happening, even if you get rid of the disabled attribute on the checkbox using inspect element.
+* Heroku deployed version of the app wouldn't connect to the database even with the same vars.
+    * __Solution:__ I noticed that they were in a different order when compared to my env file, so rearranging them solved the issue.

 # 8: Code Validation
 HTML was Validated using the [W3 Validator](https://validator.w3.org/) and returned no errors and 1 warning to be ignored.